Tech Stack & Dev Notes

 What the LLM doesn’t do: It can’t see players, fighters, mines, or cargo.
 It doesn’t choose routes or targets.
 All tactical decisions — movement destinations, combat resolution, commodity selection — are handled by deterministic server code.
 The LLM is a seasoning, not the chef.

-A daily summary at 8 AM UTC feeds 24 hours of player activity through a larger model to generate a short in-universe narrative paragraph for the game admin.
+A daily summary at 8 AM UTC feeds 24 hours of player activity through a larger model to generate short in-universe narrative summaries for the public news feed and the admin digest.

 Game Client